Skip to content

 CD1

-Custom data will always have priority over queried data.
-This means that if a visual is rendering, or is going to render data from a previous query using .groupby(), metrics(), _etc, and then custom data is injected to that same visual with .data(). _The data from the query will be dropped in favor of the custom.
+Custom data replaces queried data: Custom data will always have priority over queried data.
+This means that if a visual is rendering, or is going to render data from a previous query using .groupby(), _metrics(), _etc, and then custom data is injected to that same visual with .data() then the data from the query will be dropped in favor of the custom.